SAP

 Introducing the DNA Web UI Kit

-The DNA Web UI Kit builds on SAP's existing design system to centralize custom components, patterns, page layouts, and guidelines.
-Each component page includes usage guidelines, common implementation examples, visual specs for developers, and accessibility annotations.
+The DNA Web UI Kit extends from SAP's design system to centralize DNA-specific components, patterns, and layouts.
+Each page includes usage guidelines, implementation examples, visual specs for developers, and accessibility annotations.

 DNA Web UI Kit: Data Token